-Pacifica Institute was established in 2003 as a non-profit organization by a group of Turkish-Americans.
+Pacifica Institute was established in 2003 as a non-profit organization.
 Pacifica Institute designs and executes projects covering social welfare, education, poverty, and conflict resolution issues in collaboration with scholars, activists, artists, politicians, and religious leaders-communities.
 The Pacifica Institute has a proven track record of working within and across communities.
 This work is planned and complemented through the input of the Board of Advisors, a distinguished group of individuals representing a wide range of expertise and experience.

 Pacifica Institute’s vision is to develop social capital—the creation and extension of positive connections within and between disparate social networks to achieve mutual understanding and common commitments to enriching the social good.